europeana/europeana-i18n-ruby/README.md

 ```

 This gem modifies the asset pipeline to ensure the individual translations are present when running rake asset:precompile.
-It's a good idea to git ignore these files in your project.
+It's a good idea to ignore these files from version control in your project.

 ## License